Graham Rahal: 2010

 Rahal did not return to Newman/Haas/Lanigan Racing for the 2010 IndyCar Series, due to McDonald's discontinuing their sponsorship to focus on the 2010 Winter Olympics.

 On March 10, 2010, Sarah Fisher Racing announced Rahal would pilot Fisher's No. 67 Dollar General car in the first two North American events of 2010, the Honda Grand Prix of St. Petersburg and the Indy Grand Prix of Alabama.
-Fisher was originally planning on driving the races herself, in addition to seven oval races, before deciding that putting Rahal in the car could be a benefit to everyone, including Dollar General, who are based in Goodlettsville, Tennessee.
+Fisher was originally planning on driving in the races herself, in addition to seven oval races, before deciding that putting Rahal in the car could be a benefit to everyone, including Dollar General, who are based in Goodlettsville, Tennessee.
 On April 6, 2010, Sarah Fisher Racing announced the addition of the Grand Prix of Long Beach to Rahal's schedule.
-Rahal's placing in those three races was ninth, seventeenth, and 22nd (retired) respectively.
+In those races, Rahal finished ninth, seventeenth, and 22nd (retired) respectively.

 After the Grand Prix of Long Beach, Rahal was signed to drive for his father's team, Rahal Letterman Racing, in the 2010 Indianapolis 500.
 Rahal qualified in the seventh position for the race and finished twelfth.
 On June 10, 2010, Dreyer & Reinbold Racing announced the signing of Rahal for the Iowa Corn Indy 250 at Iowa Speedway, filling in for the injured Mike Conway in the No. 24 entry on a one-off basis.

 Rahal returned to Newman/Haas Racing for six of the remaining 8 races of the 2010 season, starting with Toronto, and returned to Sarah Fisher Racing for the Kentucky Speedway race.
 Rahal's 2010 totals included twelve starts for four teams and a twentieth-place finish in points.

 On October 10, 2010, Rahal finished runner-up at the RoboPong 200 all-star kart event at the New Castle Motorsports Park with teammate Conor Daly.

 2011–2012

-Rahal signed to drive the No. 38 car for Chip Ganassi Racing with Service Central sponsorship beginning in 2011 as the team expanded from two to four cars and continued with the team into 2012.
+Rahal signed to drive the No. 38 car for Chip Ganassi Racing with a Service Central sponsorship beginning in 2011 as the team expanded from two to four cars and continued with the team into 2012.

 Rahal co-drove the No. 01 TELMEX/Target Chip Ganassi Racing with Felix Sabates car to victory in the Rolex 24 at Daytona along with Scott Pruett, Memo Rojas, and Joey Hand.
-It came thirty years after his father, Bobby won the race, partnering with Brian Redman and Bob Garretson.
+It came thirty years after his father, Bobby, won the race, partnering with Brian Redman and Bob Garretson.